akshadjoshi/mark42/kali_config.md

 systemctl enable touchegg.service
 ```

-**for the tool to work you need [GNOME shell integration](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep) on your browser**
+*NOTE:* **for the tool to work you need [GNOME shell integration](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep) on your browser**

 Add the extention to your browser and open the extenstion search for [X11](https://extensions.gnome.org/extension/4033/x11-gestures/) `toggle it to ON`
 <B>